-The “cold water sandwich” refers to a tankless system engaging and supplying hot water initially, then a small amount of cold water, and then hot water again.
-This happens because the water in the system takes some time to heat up on the system’s heat exchanger, resulting in a small gap in hot water as the system catches up to the water usage.
+The “cold water sandwich” refers to a tankless system engaging and supplying hot water initially, then lapsing with a small amount of cold water, and then hot water again.
+This happens because the system’s heat exchanger takes some time to heat up water, resulting in a small gap in hot water service as the system catches up to the water demand.

-A tankless water heater system comes with the advantage of saving the space typically occupied by a tank, but a hybrid system with a small reservoir effectively provides the best of both worlds.
+A tankless water heater system has the advantage of saving the space a typical tank water heater occupies.
+Similarly, a hybrid system with a small reservoir effectively provides the best of both worlds.
 A tankless unit with a small hot water reservoir provides a steady stream of evenly heated water.
 Instead of a large tank storing your hot water, the smaller reservoir effectively acts as a buffer and prevents the cold water sandwich effect when you need hot water for an extended draw.
 If you’re having trouble maintaining steady streams of hot water on your second or third floor, installing a hot water reservoir could offer a relatively easy solution.

-If you install an additional tankless water heater on your second or third floor dedicated to the upper floors’ bathroom, you can enjoy steady streams of hot water with little to no delay and reduce the cold water sandwich effect you currently experience and provide dedicated service to that particular faucet or shower.
+If you install an additional tankless water heater on your second or third floor dedicated to the upper floors’ bathroom, you can enjoy steady streams of hot water with little to no delay.
+A targeted heater will reduce the cold water sandwich effect you currently experience and provide dedicated service to that particular faucet or shower.
 Tankless water heaters are small enough to fit inside most small closets.
-You could potentially add a second water heater to an upper floor bathroom without sacrificing valuable storage space.
+You easily add a second water heater to an upper floor bathroom without sacrificing valuable storage space.

-Either of these solutions should lead to diminished cold water sandwich experiences.
-However, either option will come at some initial expense.
-Think carefully about whether diminishing this effect is worth the extra expense, but keep in mind that an efficient tankless water heater system can provide consistent energy savings for many years.
+Either of these solutions should help get hot water upstairs faster.
+While either option comes at some initial expense, keep in mind that an efficient tankless water heater system can provide consistent energy savings for many years.
 You will also encounter fewer issues that demand repairs, and any repairs you do end up needing will be much more affordable than they would be with a tank-based traditional water heating system.

 Every home is different, and every homeowner has different goals when it comes to heating their water.
 Whether you’re more concerned with energy savings or simply never want to worry about running out of hot water when you need it, we can help with the right solution for your home.

-Contact Applewood today to learn more about the potential solutions to the cold water sandwich effect in your home, and our team will walk you through the potential solutions and the long-term value they might provide to your home.
+Technology changes quickly.
+Contact Applewood today to learn more about the latest solutions to the cold water sandwich effect in your home.
+Our team will walk you through the potential solutions and the long-term value they might provide to your home.